Malachite: Properties, Facts and Photos

 An ore is a rock that contains a significant amount of a natural mineral with valuable elements that can be extracted.

-Extracting copper from malachite involves heating the stone in conjunction with carbon, which is done at a relatively low temperature over a short period of time.
+Extracting copper from malachite involves heating the stone with carbon at a relatively low temperature for a short period of time.

-Malachite often occurs alongside or in conjunction with azurite .
-The chemical formula for both minerals is almost identical.
+Malachite often occurs alongside azurite.
+The chemical formula for both minerals is very similar.
 They're produced through the weathering of copper ore deposits.

-When azurite and malachite combine, the stone is known simply as azurite-malachite.
+When azurite and malachite combine, the stone is known as azurite-malachite.

 Malachite is green and azurite blue because the copper in malachite is more highly oxidised than in azurite.
 Over time and under the right conditions, azurite can turn into malachite.
 This transformation is known as pseudomorphism, which literally means 'false form.'

-In geology, pseudomorphs are minerals that have undergone a transformation whereby one changes into the other while retaining the external crystal shape of the original mineral.
+In geology, pseudomorphs are minerals that have undergone a transformation whereby one changes into another while retaining the external crystal shape of the original mineral.

 The process of pseudomorphism can vary greatly.
 In one example, which is petrified wood, the original organic structure is slowly replaced by silica.